rid-dim/friends/README.md

 ## Features

-The Friends Chat Application enables direct peer-to-peer communication between users via WebRTC.
+The Friends Chat Application enables direct peer-to-peer communication between users via WebRTC with advanced cryptographic security.
 The Handshake to exchange Peer Info doesn't rely on a classic Server but utilizes the [Autonomi Network](https://www.autonomi.com) as handshake server (to be more precise Scratchpads on the autonomi network) for this.
+All handshake data and friend requests are protected with RSA encryption, ensuring that only the intended recipients can access the peer information needed for establishing connections.

 To sign up, create an account and start chatting with a friend you can see the flow in this little demo:
 (shows just inline and playable on [the main repo on codeberg](https://codeberg.org/riddim/friends) - github users who don't want to leave the platform need to follow the link and click on "view raw")